Vagahbond/nix-cooker/readme.md

 # Nix-cooker

 **Beware, this software is WIP**
-TODO:

-- [x] Colors aliases
-- [ ] Fix alpha on the whole thing because I'm a darn idiot
-- [ ] Documentation for referencing templates
-- [ ] CI with checking and an auto generated documentation
-- [ ] Wallpaper ?
-- [ ] Themes (cursor, GTK, SDDM)?

 A little help to cook your rices with nix.

 Nix-Cooker aims to centralize your themes configs in one place, and allow having a separate batch of hosts, and homes.